Noel Booth Community Park

 Overview

-The Township of Langley Council has approved $7.65 million for existing field upgrades and overall improvements at Noel Booth Community Park.
-The upgrades include new lighting for baseball diamonds, improved backstops and fences, along with new subsurface drainage, new stormwater treatment, trail repairs and enhancements, raised pedestrian bridges, and a sanitary lift to decommission the septic field.
+Township of Langley Council has approved $7.65 million for existing field upgrades and overall improvements at Noel Booth Community Park.
+The upgrades include new lighting for softball/baseball diamonds, improved backstops and fences, along with new subsurface drainage, new stormwater treatment, trail repairs and enhancements, raised pedestrian bridges, and a sanitary lift to decommission the septic field.

 Updates